About newborn screening

 What conditions does newborn screening look for?

-In Australia, newborn screening covers 25 conditions.
+In Australia, newborn screening covers at least 25 conditions.
 The most common are:

 - congenital hypothyroidism (CH)